Counterfactual Influence in Markov Decision Processes: Methodology

 \section{Methodology}

-In this section, we describe the implementation for finding the optimal $(k, m)$-CF policy for a given MDP.
-To do this, we must first restrict the counterfactual MDP to only transitions that are influenced by the observed path (under a $k$-step influence).
+In this section, we describe the steps of our algorithm for finding the optimal $(k, m)$-CF policy for a given MDP.
+The pseudocode for the whole algorithm can be found in Appendix \ref{app:pseudocode}.
+To achieve this, we first constrain the counterfactual MDP to only transitions that are influenced by the observed path (under a given $k$-step influence), then apply value iteration to find the optimal policy in the influence-constrained counterfactual MDP.
+Both these steps have polynomial complexity, and so the whole algorithm remains polynomial as well.